 Top 5 Favorite Sketch Experiences

-I was flipping through my sketchbooks the other day, and it got me thinking about the experiences of getting each one.
-I have a lot of great memories in the years I’ve spent collecting original artwork, but there are a few that stand out not only due to the quality of the sketch itself, but also because of experience of getting it.
-So, I decided to put together this list of my top five favorite sketch experiences.
+the years I’ve spent collecting original artwork, but there are a few that stand out not only due to the quality of the sketch itself, but

 5) Triceraton Warrior by Kevin Eastman

-Ive been a fan of the TMNT since I was a kid, and although my fandom started with the 1987 cartoon, it was not long until I discovered the Turtles’ origins in comics with the oversized, full-color graphic novels of Eastman and Laird’s original series published by First.
+I’ve been a fan of the TMNT since I was a kid, and although my fandom started with the 1987 cartoon, it was not long until I discovered the Turtles’ origins in comics with the oversized, full-color graphic novels of Eastman and Laird’s original series published by First.
 So when I finally got the chance to meet Kevin Eastman at Dragon*Con in 2012, I was pretty ecstatic to get the chance to talk to one of the creators of the TMNT.
 I waited in line for about an hour or so, as Kevin was very gracious and generous to his fans, allowing himself plenty of time to chat, sign books and even do sketches for each one.
 When my turn finally came, I asked if he would be willing to sketch a Triceraton Warrior, the design of which I had always loved.
 Kevin was really excited to draw one for me, as he didn’t get too many chances to draw them these days.
 As he sketched for me, we discussed all things Turtles, including the 2007 animated movie, the new animated series and the latest comic series from IDW.
 In the end, I walked away with some signed hardcovers and this great sketch, but it was the chance to meet one of the creators of some of my favorite characters that made this a truly great experience.

 4) J. Jonah Jameson by Brian Hurtt